 This site brings together historical material of the much loved and missed Encounter Overland.

 Encounter Overland was a British, trans-continental expedition company specialising in vehicle-based overland expeditions for adventure travellers.
 Encounter Overland was in business between 1968 and January 2001.

 The name Encounter Overland was first used in 1964 when the company’s founder Tony Jones and his friend Harry Marsh led an expedition from the United Kingdom to Nepal using a Safari Land Rover.
 (An account of that expedition is here.)
-Then in 1967 Tony teamed up with Stuart Jenkins to operate the first semi-commercial expedition to India using two 4 x 4 ex-army Austin K9 trucks.
+Then in 1967, Tony teamed up with Alison Muir Bennett and Stuart Jenkins to operate the first semi-commercial expedition to India using two 4 x 4 ex-army Austin K9 trucks.
 For this expedition, the name Encounter Overland was used again.
 The trip proved both the viability of using larger vehicles and demonstrated the benefits of having more space for people and the ability to carry better equipment, making overlanding for long durations vastly more comfortable.
-This first truck-based expedition returned to the UK in January 1968 and following a call from a Dover phone box between Stuart and Rob Rumball, the Rumball family property, Wren Park at Shefford in Bedfordshire just north of Hitchin, became the base and first office of Encounter Overland.
-It was from this point that Encounter Overland started to be a viable, long-term business proposition.
-(For marketing purposes though, in later years advertising often indicated that operations commenced in 1964.)
+This first truck-based expedition returned to the UK in January 1968 and, following a call from a Dover phone box between Stuart and Rob Rumball, the Rumball family property, Wren Park at Shefford in Bedfordshire just north of Hitchin, became the base and first office of Encounter Overland.
+It was from this point Encounter Overland started to be a viable, long-term business proposition.
+(For marketing purposes though, in later years advertising often indicated operations commenced in 1964.)

 Expeditions ran across Asia (from 1968 between London and Kathmandu), across Africa (from 1970 between London and Johannesburg), around South America (from 1973 between Barranquilla and Rio de Janeiro) and across Central America (from 1974 between Los Angeles and Panama).
 Expedition durations were usually between 10 weeks and six months.